riteshpanjwani/cpotp/README.md

 ## Why?
 Simply because I don't want to pickup my phone, open the SMS app, remember the OTP, and then enter it.

 Now you might say, haven't you heard about https://messages.google.com?
 Well, that's what is being used in the package.
-Selenium Chrome driver will automates this process.
+Selenium Chrome driver automates this process.

 ## Prerequisite
 - Python >= 3.6